TryItOnline/cixl/devlog/collab_server.md

 ```

 ### Topics
 Collabri supports organizing feeds, or topics, into hierarchies.
-This enables interacting with a tree of topics on different levels depending on current needs, moving back and forth between observing multiple topics and drilling down to have a closer look or engage in a discussion. ```load-topic``` and ```save-topic``` are called by the database engine to de/serialize topics from/to disk.
+This enables interacting with a tree of topics on different levels depending on current needs, moving back and forth between observing multiple topics and drilling down to have a closer look or engage in a discussion.

 ```
 rec: Topic ()
   id name   Sym
+  parent-id Sym
   parent    Topic
   children  Table
   clients   Table
   log-path  Str
   log-buf   Buf
   log       WFile;

 func: add-topic(pt t Topic)()
   let: pc $pt `children get;